Neith (wife of Pepi II): Burial

 Of the three small pyramid complexes built around that of the chief pyramid of Pepi II, Neith's is the largest.

 Neith's pyramid may have been the first one constructed among the queen's pyramids associated with Pepi II.
-Neith's pyramid complex included a small temple, a satellite pyramid and a fleet of sixteen wooden boats buried between the main and satellite pyramid.
+Neith's pyramid complex included a small temple, a satellite pyramid and a fleet of sixteen small model wooden boats buried between the main and satellite pyramid.
 The entrance to the enclosure was flanked by two inscribed obelisks.
 Neith's burial chamber was inscribed with Pyramid Texts.
 This is the second known occurrence of these texts in a queen's pyramid, the first being those of Ankhenespepy II.
 The burial chamber contained a red granite sarcophagus (empty) and a canopic chest.

 The remains of at least part of her mummy were uncovered and were once housed in the Qasr el-Aini Medical School.